nuagenetworks/visualization-framework/docs/README.md

 ![heatmap](https://user-images.githubusercontent.com/14901092/36245661-200c8ae6-1252-11e8-8d5c-5cdf63cad97e.png)

 - **legendColumn** used to display matrix
+- **xAlign** (boolean) if true then align x-axis label to the left position , default align is middle
 - **key** (function) used to make unique combination using x and y columns to identify each matrix for event listener.
 E.g -
 ```javascript
     "key": "function(d) { return d['application'] + d['date_histo'];}"